danielwood1992/qarray_gridengine/README.md

 *Probably worth checking the submission script the first time you run this (it's $script2 from below, you'll need to comment out the rm $script2 line) in case something's gone horribly wrong.

-*At the moment this script won't allow you to specify arguments for your job e.g. 'qsub my_script.sh some_param'.
-Such is life.

 *If you're generating multiple scripts per nanosecond the temporry script names might end up being a problem, I guess?